|

 search engine representatives for a short presentation and

+a q&a session on: Looking at links.
 On the other side of the pond, I'll be at the eMetrics summit

 organised by Jim Sterne, one of the world's leading authorities